matrix-org/sliding-sync/room_list.md

 - `room_member_limit`: The maximum number of room members to fetch for each room.
 If the limit is exceeded, a pagination token for the room member stream will be provided.
 If 0 or missing, does not paginate room members.
 - `room_member_sort`: Enum representing the sort order.
 See the room member stream for full values.
+- `timeline_limit`: The max number of timeline events to return.
+Mostly this is useful if you are calling the room data stream without having a room list stream running.
 - `format`: (default: `client`) The event format to send back.
 See [Filtering](https://spec.matrix.org/unstable/client-server-api/#filtering)
 - `types` and `not_types`: [Event filters](https://spec.matrix.org/unstable/client-server-api/#filtering) to use.